Renard Island Strategic Master Plan

 Public Kickoff Meeting

-The consultant team will be working each day to advance the plan and will present progress updates each evening at public workshops.
-Each day’s progress will represent revisions based on the previous day’s feedback.
+The consultant team worked each day to advance the plan and presented progress updates each evening at public workshops.
+Each day’s progress represented revisions based on the previous day’s feedback.

-A public workshop will be held at 6:00 pm each night, with the following topics:
+A public workshop was held at 6:00 pm each night finishing with a presentation on the draft Master Plan on Thursday October 18.

-The team will assemble all the feedback they received over the three-day event and refine the draft master plan into a final preferred land use plan for the island.
-This plan will be reviewed by the Renard Island Working Group and vetted by County and City leaders to ensure it meets the goals and objectives set forth at the outset of the project.
-The consultant team will also provide market feasibility analysis, estimated capital and operating costs, construction feasibility and permitting analysis, funding opportunities, and other key considerations to set a clear path for implementation of the master plan.
+The team has assembled all the feedback they received over the three-day charrette event and created a Draft Master Plan representing a preferred land use plan for the island.
+This plan will be reviewed by the Renard Island Working Group and vetted by Port of Green Bay and County leaders to ensure it meets the goals and objectives set forth at the outset of the project.
+The consultant team will be conducting a market feasibility analysis, estimated capital and operating costs, construction feasibility and permitting analysis, funding opportunities, and other key considerations to set a clear path for implementation of the master plan.